apache/incubator-pegasus-website/_community/proposal.md

 But due to historical issues, Pegasus was based on an MIT licensed code that was initially written by [microsoft/rDSN](https://github.com/microsoft/rDSN), which has long been actively developed by Pegasus because the original project is unmaintained (modified code is licensed under Apache License 2.0).
-We aren't sure if we should request microsoft for any CLA during IP-clearance process.
+We aren't sure if we should request Microsoft for any Contributor License Agreement (CLA) during the IP clearance process.

 ## Initial Committers